Claudication

 What can I do to prevent claudication?

 Hardened arteries (atherosclerosis) that cause claudication in your legs can also affect the blood vessels in your heart and brain.
 For this reason, reducing your risk factors for atherosclerosis is very important.
-This can help prevent claudication as well as heart attack and stroke.
+This can help prevent claudication, heart attack, and stroke.

 You can reduce your risk factors by: